jo3-l/notes/history/civil-rights-in-us/rosa-parks.md

 - Turnout in the ensuing boycott was massive; taking advantage of the momentum, Nixon formed the Montgomery Improvement Association (MIA) and appointed [[martin-luther-king | Martin Luther King]] as president
 - Lawsuits calling for the end of segregation laws went all the way to the Supreme Court
 - Local white population was highly disgruntled; Nixon and MLK's homes were bombed
-- However, that did not stop the Supreme Court from ruling bus segregation unconstitutional on November 13, 1956 in *Browder v.
-Gayle*, marking the end of the protests
+- However, that did not stop the Supreme Court from ruling bus segregation unconstitutional on November 13, 1956 in _Browder v.
+Gayle_, marking the end of the protests

-# Later life
+# Later Life

 - Parks moved to Detroit in the wake of the ruling due to sustained harassment and threats
 - Became an aide to Congressman John Conyers Jr. in 1965